 The Spacecraft Onboard Interface Services (SOIS) Area includes all of the onboard communications networks and protocols within a single spacecraft, and their time-critical data handling interfaces and applications.
-The AD has the prerogative to define the precise set of work units that this Area will contain.
+The AD has the prerogative to define, in alignment with the CCSDS Strategic Plan, the set of projects that this Area contains at any point in time.